As Maryland relaxes capacity limits, businesses proceed with caution

 At 9:30 a.m.
-Saturday, customers at Chick & Ruth’s Delly in Annapolis got out of their seats to stand and join staffers in reciting the Pledge of Allegiance.
+Saturday, customers at Chick & Ruth’s Delly in Annapolis got out of their seats to join staffers in reciting the Pledge of Allegiance.
 The morning ritual has been going on for decades at the cozy Main Street mainstay which, before the pandemic, had a capacity of 85 patrons and often squeezed in a few more.

 Now every other table is closed — and the new rules won’t allow for much of a change, said manager Karli Kilmer.
 Still, she thinks Hogan’s order is a step in the right direction.